Liz Craig sits on rocks wearing a light blue button up shirt and light green pants. She has a pair of binoculars around her neck.

 Office: UNH Marine Sciences and Ocean Engineering, Morse Hall, Durham, NH 03824

-Dr. Craig directs the Isles of Shoals Seabird Ecology and Conservation Program, promoting the conservation of aquatic birds in the Gulf of Maine through student-driven research, monitoring, and management.
+Dr. Craig directs the Isles of Shoals Seabird Ecology and Conservation Program, promoting the conservation of aquatic birds in the Gulf of Maine through management, monitoring, and student-driven research.
 As top predators, seabirds are sentinels of marine ecosystem function and ocean health.
 They are threatened by environmental contamination, coastal habitat destruction, overharvesting of resources, and climate change.
 Our team applies insights from seabird ecology to identify conservation challenges and guide management action in the context of a changing ocean.

 Education